cx-cloud-101/speedtest-workshop/gcp/love-the-smell-of-http.md

 ### Deploy to Cloud Run

 If everything went well, you're ready to deploy the API to Cloud Run.
-We want to build the docker image and deploy it as a Cloud Run.
+We want to build the Docker image and deploy it as a Cloud Run.
 All of this can be done for us using Cloud Build!
 In the root of your project create a file called cloudbuild.yaml.
 Here we will define all the steps that we want the build to execute.
-The first step is to create a docker image.
+The first step is to create a Docker image.
 Add the following to the Cloud Build file:
 ```
 steps:
   - name: 'gcr.io/cloud-builders/docker'